yoember/yoember.github.io/index.md

 }
 //..{% endraw %}
 ```
 Check your app and open the Console in Chrome/Firefox.
-You will see same extra information about what Ember.js actually does under the hood.
+You will see some extra information about what Ember.js actually does under the hood.
 Don't worry if you don't understand these debug messages at this stage.
 As you spend more and more time with Ember.js development, these lines are going to be clearer.
+(If you prefer to keep your development console clear, just comment out these debugging options.
+You can turn on and off them, whenever you like.)

 ### <a name="ember-bootstrap-sass"></a>Add Bootstrap and Sass to Ember.js App